conciergelive/engineer-job/README.md

-# Concierge Live - Senior Engineering Job
+# Concierge Live - Senior Engineer Job

 We're looking for someone who is smart, curious, and loves building web apps.
 A full stack engineer that enjoys all aspects of web development and has experience managing and deploying software.